Axolotl Care Hub Axolotl Care Hub The Complete Guide

 If Severe Distress Posture

-Severe distress posture requires emergency-level action without delay:
+Severe distress posture requires a fast, structured response:

 Reading the Signals Going Forward

-For more detail, see axolotl-behavior-normal-vs-abnormal to integrate tail posture reading with a full-spectrum behavioral assessment.
+For more detail, see axolotl normal behavior to compare tail posture with broader activity and resting patterns.